ashleynolan/dg-blog/src/templates/pages/blog/20190812-2019-tooling-survey-results.md

 ## Q20 – JavaScript Transpilers

-Over the last couple of survey's, Javascript transpilation has grown to such a level that now the vast majority of developers now use it in their workflow.
+Over the last couple of surveys, Javascript transpilation has grown to such a level that now the vast majority of developers now use it in their workflows.

-While I wouldn't expect the use of JavaScript transpilers to have dropped in the last 12 months, it's nevertheless interesting to look at it's adoption levels and how much it's still growing (and if it is still growing).
+While I wouldn't expect the use of JavaScript transpilers to have dropped in the last 12 months, it is nevertheless interesting to look at its adoption levels and by how much (if at all) it's still growing.

 The question asked was – **Are you using a tool to transpile your JavaScript from ES6 to ES5? (i.e. Babel)**